Presence in NZ requirements

 If you are planning to travel or live outside NZ

-If you know you are going to live in another country, it has to be because you will be:
+If you know you are going to live in another country, it must be because you will be:

 - working overseas for the New Zealand Government

-- working for an international organisation that the New Zealand Government belongs to, like the United Nations
+- working for an international organisation that the New Zealand Government is a member of, such as the United Nations

 - employed by a person or organisation based in New Zealand.